MeltwaterArchive/proxymatic/README.md

 orchestrated.
 Proxymatic will remove tasks that fail their health check immediately.
 This can be used to implement rolling upgrades/restarts without any failing requests.

 * Adjust Mesos slave parameters to gracefully stop tasks.
-Default behaviour is to use *docker kill* which will just send a SIGKILL and terminate the task immediately.
-Settings the docker_stop_timeout parameter however will ensure Mesos uses the *docker stop* command.
+Default behaviour is to use `docker kill` which will just send a SIGKILL and terminate the task immediately.
+Settings the *--docker_stop_timeout* will ensure Mesos slaves uses the `docker stop` command.
 Start the Mesos slave with e.g.

 ```
-  --executor_shutdown_grace_period=60secs --docker_stop_timeout=50secs
+  --executor_shutdown_grace_period=90secs --docker_stop_timeout=60secs
 ```

-* Add an Marathon app health check that is fast enough to complete without the stop timeout.
+* Add an Marathon app health check that is fast enough to run within the stop timeout, and with plenty room to finish requests.
 For example

 ```
   "healthChecks": [